-If there is an additional competitive aspect to the activity and the person in the position of authority could be seen as having a role in the child or young person's success or failure, for example, through team selection, then the dependency the younger person has upon the person in a position of authority will be increased.
-It is therefore vital for everyone to recognise the responsibility they have and ensure that they do not abuse their position of trust.
+If there is an additional competitive aspect to the activity and the person in the position of authority is seen as having a role in the child or young person's success or failure, for example through team selection, then the dependency of the younger person has upon the person in a position of authority will be increased.
+It is therefore vital for everyone to recognise the responsibility they must exercise in ensuring that they do not abuse their position of trust.